Hampus Ericsson: 2022

-He would continue with Fragus Motorsport for the 2022 Porsche Carrera Cup Scandinavia and come second in the first two races of the first round at Anderstorp Raceway.
+Ericsson would continue with Fragus Motorsport for the 2022 Porsche Carrera Cup Scandinavia and come second in the first two races of the first round at Anderstorp Raceway.
 At the next round in Drivecenter Arena, he only got one second place at the second race.
 In the third and fourth rounds at Anderstorp Raceway and Karlskoga Motorstadion he got one third place in each round.
 At the penultimate round in Rudskogen he came fourth, third and second in the three races.
 Ericsson finished third in the both races of the final round at Mantorp Park, as he ended the championship in fourth with nine podiums and 214 points.

-The Swede also competed in two rounds of the 2022 Porsche Supercup with Fragus Motorsport, at the first round in Imola Circuit he would come in 20th.
+Ericsson also competed in two rounds of the 2022 Porsche Supercup with Fragus Motorsport, at the first round in Imola Circuit he would come in 20th.
 He came 18th in his second appearance at the Red Bull Ring.